ethanimproving/Family-Ideas/Goals/Timeline of my Life.md

 # Timeline problem

-My knowledge cutoff date is September 2021, which means that any changes made to a repository after that date are not reflected in my understanding of the repository.
+My knowledge cutoff date is September 2021, which means that <mark class="hltr-yellow">any changes made to a repository after that date are not reflected in my understanding of the repository</mark>.
 I can only provide information based on the state of the repository as of September 2021.

 Sure!
 There are exactly 6 files in the src folder I am about to provide.
 Please list all 6 files, and if they match, we will know we have succeeded.
 Here are the details you requested: